 Holy Land Support Group

 The group meet to arrange financial help to support our twinning project with the village of Aboud in the West Bank, Palestine.
 An overview of the accounts is maintained and money is sent to the school in Aboud on a regular basis.
 Consideration is given to specific requests for help if finances permit, and financial support given is donated by parishioners and friends.
-For information on the Holy Land Group please speak with Fr Karol or contact the Parish Office.
+For information on the Holy Land Group please contact the Parish Office.

 Lay Apostolate Prayer Meeting

 Meets at after Mass at 11 am on the Second Wednesday of the month in the Presbytery’s dining room.
 All welcome.